KS License plate guide. Custom or specialty plates and replacing lost or stolen license plates.

 Special Interest Plates

 Special Interest Plates are divided into the following categories: Personalized, Educational, Organizational, Military and Other Distinctive Plates.
 The following is a list of some examples of special interest plates: Kansas State University Alumni Association, Agriculture in the Classroom, Amateur Radio Operator, Antique Vehicles, Emergency Medical Services, Firefighter, Combat Wounded Purple Heart and U.S. Veteran.
 Click here to access the Personalized Plate application form for replacing the different types of special interest plates.
 Please see the Custom Plate application to replace a lost or stolen special interest plate or order a new one.
-When you have completed the form, take it to your county treasurer's office/ks/kansas/dmv-location-hours and submit it with the appropriate fees (see below).
+When you have completed the form, take it to your county treasurer's office and submit it with the appropriate fees (see below).

 The fees for replacing a license plate or getting new plates vary depending on the type of plate you need.
 For more information on these fees please follow the link for Special Interest Plates.